scollinselliott/lakhesis/README.md

 `lakhesis` is primarily achieved via the Lakhesis Calculator, a graphical platform in `shiny` that enables investigators to explore datasets for potential seriated sequences, select them, and then harmonize them into a single consensus seriation.
-The four panels in the calculator include the following:
+Four panels are displayed in the calculator:

 - **Seriation Explorer** (Top left) Displays the correspondence analysis of a dataset which has been fit to the curve an “ideal” seriation.
 Two